Peter Pernin: The Robinsonville apparition

-Pernin had been Brise's pastor during his time in St. Joseph's, Robinsonville in 1868–69.
-In an Appendix to Finger of God Pernin tells what he knew about the Marian apparition from Brise as well as reporting that while the fires of October 8–9 burned much of the Door Peninsula to the east of Green Bay, they bypassed precisely the community and buildings of Our Lady of Good Help, seemingly in response to the prayers of the community trapped in the conflagration.
-Pernin interpreted the fact that the Shrine should have burned, but did not, as an intervention of the finger of God and as a vindication of Brise's claim that the Virgin Mary had appeared there.
+Pernin had been Brice's pastor during his time in St. Joseph's, Robinsonville, in 1868–69.
+In an Appendix to Finger of God Pernin tells what he knew about the Marian apparition from Brice, as well as reporting that while the fires of October 8–9 burned much of the Door Peninsula to the east of Green Bay, they bypassed precisely the community and buildings of Our Lady of Good Help, seemingly in response to the prayers of the community trapped in the conflagration.
+Pernin interpreted the fact that the shrine should have burned, but did not, as an intervention of the finger of God and as a vindication of Brice's claim that the Virgin Mary had appeared there.

 The Finger of God Is There! was written to support construction of Our Lady of Lourdes Church, Marinette, Wisconsin, which was completed in 1876, seen here in a 1905 postcard.
 Pernin commissioned German church architect Adolphus Druiding to design it.
 The church was razed in 1978.

 While Pernin judged the preservation of his tabernacle in Peshtigo and sparing of the shine at Robinsonville to be interventions of God's power, he was also cautious about calling them miraculous:

 En racontant le fait qui précède, je n'ai nullement l'intention de rappeler un miracle, pas plus que je n'appelle miracle, la préservation de mon tabernacle au milieu du feu de Peshtigo.
 L'un et l'autre de ces faits m'ont édifié et en les redisant ici je n'ai pas d'autre but que d'édifier les autres.

 By relating the preceding event I have absolutely no intention of calling it a miracle, any more than I am calling a miracle the preservation of my tabernacle in the midst of the Peshtigo fire.
 Each of these events edified me and as I retell them here I have no other aim than to edify others.

 In 2010 Green Bay bishop David L. Ricken gave official Catholic approval to belief in the Marian apparition, granting it the status of "worthy of belief."